Menu

 The Diocesan Archives contains nearly 8,000 cubic feet of records, including records of closed schools and parishes.
 This database includes the records of the following churches:

-Our Lady of Mercy (1858-1930) Schermerhorn Street, near Bond Street Brooklyn, NY.
+Our Lady of Mercy (1857-1930) Schermerhorn Street, near Bond Street Brooklyn, NY.
 Baptisms 1858-1920: 10,202 records.

 Sacred Heart (1908-1930) Barren Island, Brooklyn.
-Baptisms 1908-1919 543 records.
+Baptisms 1908-1919: 543 records.

-St. Benedict (1853-1973), was located on the south side of Fulton Street west of Ralph Avenue: Baptisms: 1853-1920 - 6,837 records
+St. Benedict (1853-1973), was located on the south side of Fulton Street west of Ralph Avenue: Baptisms 1853-1920: 6,837 records

 St. Bernard (1872-1941), was located at Rapelye Street and Hicks Street, in Red Hook.
-Baptisms:1872-1920 - 2,778 records
+Baptisms:1872-1920: 2,778 records

 St. Francis in Field (1850-1891), was located at Putnam Ave. north of Bedford Ave, in Bedford.
-Baptisms: 1,151 records
+Baptisms 1,151 records

 St. Louis Church (1873-1960s) Ellery Street, near Nostrand Avenue, Brooklyn.
 The records are in French.
-1873-1902 - 9,234 records
+1873-1902: 9,234 records

-St. Monica (1913-1923) located at 160th Street in Jamaica, Queens, built in 1856.
-1,211 records.
+St. Monica (1848-1973) located at 160th Street in Jamaica, Queens, built in 1856.
+Baptisms 1859-1923: 4,315 records.

 The Diocesan Archives does not charge a fee for sacramental records needed for church use.
 We do ask for a donation of at least $25 to cover the cost of staff time to research all other requests.
 Please make your check or money order payable to the ‘R.C.
 Diocese of Brooklyn’.
 Send your request using the "Brooklyn Diocese Request Form" on the search results page or on the Diocesan Archives web page to the following mailing address: